-- Networked MicroGrids when practical?
-Deploying Networked MicroGrids (NMG) has its own limitations and complexities but potentially can add additional value.
+- Networked MicroGrids when practical? - Deploying Networked MicroGrids (NMG) has its own limitations and complexities but potentially can add additional value.
 There hasn't been any network microgrids installed in the country.
 The concept has been evaluated in research domain.
 In addition, a coordinated control is required to manage the operation of several MicroGrids in accordance with utility operations, which requires design considerations (such as coordinating sequence of operation) and significant infrastructure upgrades.
 Network microgrids add to resiliency of the system locally.
 In Puerto Rico, coordinated control technology required for networked MicroGrids will only be possible to deploy after remediation measures from the SRP are implemented.
-The system is assumed to be functioning at the distribution level and resilient communication infrastructure is required to implement such distributed control and essential situation awareness.
+The system is assumed to be functioning at the distributed control and essential situation awareness.
 In the MicroGrid study for Puerto Rico, Sandia National Laboratories stated that in the long-term, other considerations such as networked MicroGrids would be incorporated to support inclusion of MicroGrids into the overall grid modernization portfolio for Puerto Rico.
-Sandia also stated that networked MicroGrids could further improve service provisions, where the starting point could be linking two MicroGrids together - Generation resources for microgrids: Need for any small fossil generation given PV/storage economics?
+Sandia also stated that networked MicroGrids together via a hardened feeder that picks up additional infrastructures.
+All above assumptions are valid. - Generation resources for microgrids: Need for any small fossil generation given PV/storage economics?